Rafael Antonio Gutiérrez: Central American union and overthrow

 Gutiérrez was a supporter of a Central American union and signed the Pact of Amapala with Honduras and Nicaragua on 20 June 1895 which established the Greater Republic of Central America.
 The union did not last long, however, as he was overthrown in a coup d'état led by General Tomás Regalado, a pragmatic liberal who had helped him rise to power in 1894, on 13 November 1898.
-Regalado overthrew Gutiérrez as he intended to rig the upcoming presidential election so that he could continued serving as president.
+Regalado overthrew Gutiérrez as he intended to rig the upcoming presidential election so that he could continue serving as president.
 Gutiérrez and some supporters fled to Honduras, and the 1898 coup was the last where a political rival deposed El Salvador's incumbent president.

 The day following Gutiérrez's overthrow, Indians in Izalco staged a revolt against the Salvadoran government.
 The overthrow of Gutiérrez eventually lead to the collapse of the Greater Republic of Central America on 29 November 1898.